mluigi/EliteBoyServer/README.md

   Parameters:
     + `page`: Int, default value 0
   - WebSocket `/api/cmdr/listenForEntries` => This send the entries as they are read from the journal through a web socket.
-  Whoever connects here, also needs to subribe to `/api/stomp/entries` to receive the entries.
+  Whoever connects here, also needs to subscribe to `/api/stomp/entries` to receive the entries.

 * EDCompanionApi endpoints:
   - POST `/api/cmdr/edapi/login` => Allows to login to the Companion api.